-Question # 2: Who were the famous violin maker of Cremona?
+Question # 2: Who was the famous maker of Cremona?

-Question # 3: What is the good brand of the violin?
+Question # 3: What is a good brand?

 Answer: 1- Stentor, 2- Knilling, 3- Cremona, 4- Cecilio, 5- Mendini.

-Question # 4: What is the most expensive violin?
+Question # 4: What is the most expensive?

 Answer: It recently becomes the most expensive violin in the world, selling for an estimated 16 million dollars.
 Its new owner anonymous donated the historic instrument to the violin, Anne Akiko Meyer, on loan for the rest of her life.

-Question # 5: Is it hard to learn the violin?
+Question # 5: Is it hard to learn?

-Answer: To play the violin a lot of practice required.
-Learning violin can b difficult and many people think it is the most difficult musical instrument to learn.
+Answer: To play the violin a lot of practice is required.
+Learning the violin can b difficult and many people think it is the most difficult musical instrument to learn.

 Answer: The oldest violin surviving VIOLIN dated inside, is the charlix ix by Andrea Amati, made in Cremona in 1564 but the level is very doubted.